Adopting a child who is in care

 If you are interested in fostering to adopt please contact us.

-Concurrency, or concurrent planning, is for babies and young children under two in care who are likely to need adoption, but may still have a chance of being reunited with their birth family.
+Concurrency, or concurrent planning, is for babies and young children under the age of four in care who are likely to need adoption, but may still have a chance of being reunited with their birth family.

 Concurrent carers care for a child while the courts decide whether or not they can return to their birth family.
 During this time the child will need to see their parents regularly and the concurrent carers will need to support the birth family’s efforts to regain the care of their child.